NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/3a_change_detection/chm_diff_hist_2021_2018.png" alt="CHM difference histogram 2021-2018"></a>
 </figure>

 Let's take a minute to understand what's going on here.
 In each case, we subtracted the earlier year from the later year.
 So from 2019 to 2021, it looks like the vegetation grew on average by ~0.6m, but from 2018 to 2019 it shrunk by the same amount.
 This is because in 2021 there was a lower vertical cutoff, so shrubs of at least 0.67m were resolved, where before anything below 2m was obscured.
 These low shrubs are likely the dominant source of the change we're seeing.
 We can see the same pattern, but in reverse between 2018 and 2019.
 The difference histogram from 2021 to 2018 more accurately represents the change, which is centered around 0, and the map we displayed shows local changes in certain areas, related to actual vegetation growth and ecological drivers.
-2021 was a particularly wet year, and AOP's flight was in optimal peak greenness, as you can see when comparing the SDR imagery to earlier years.
+Note that 2021 was a particularly wet year, and AOP's flight was in optimal peak greenness, as you can see when comparing the SDR imagery to earlier years.

 ## NDVI Time Series